imKashyap/C-codes/README.md

 ## 4)Polynomial Code
 This program is a Menu driven program.
 The options available are:
 1) Enter a polynomial in three variables & solve it by entering the value of the 3 variables.
-2) Enter two polynomials in 3 variables & add them accordingly This program makes core use of linked lists in C.
+2) Enter two polynomials in 3 variables & add them accordingly.

+This program makes core use of linked lists in C.

 ## 5)Matchstick Game Code
+A C program for a matchstick game being played between the computer and a user.
+The program should ensure that the computer always wins.
+Rules for the game are as follows:

+– There are 21 matchsticks.
+– The computer asks the player to pick 1, 2, 3 or 4 matchsticks.
+– After the person picks, the computer does its picking.
+– Whoever is forced to pick up the last matchstick loses the game.